 12. Know your overall position before you start writing

-Try not to make up your perspective during the writing process.
+Don’t make up your perspective during the writing process.
 Have a goal, perspective or opinion and stick to it.

 13. Don’t over-complicate

 Long sentences and complex terminology do not go hand in hand, and even academic writers enjoy reading work that is easy to read.

 14. Represent research adequately